mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 * `HttpResponseNotFound` - This is the subclass used to create a `404 Not Found` response.
-    Django provides some helper functions to return this so you may not use this subclass directly, but it's good to know it's available.
+    Django provides some helper functions to return this so you might not use this subclass directly, but it's good to know it's available.
-* `HttpResponseForbidden` - This type of response happens when you don't want a user to access a part of your website.
+* `HttpResponseForbidden` - This type of response can be used when you don't want a user to access a part of your website.